GarryDown/AVD-Shadowing/Spring Edition/Readme.md

 ### Variables:

-_**Note:**_ Both Fall and Spring Releases can be set to True simultaneously

-Are Spring Release Host Pools to be included
-- SpringReleaseEnabled: True or False

-Are Fall Release Host Pools to be included
-- FallReleaseEnabled: True or False

-Subscription ID the Spring Release Host Pools are located
+Azure Tenant ID in which the Host Pools reside (Line 78)

-- SpringSubscriptionId
+- AzureTenantId

-Resource Groups the Spring Release Host Pools are located in, Within Subscription ID specified
+The Azure Subscriptions within the Azure Tenant that Host AVD Environments (Line 81)

-- SpringResourceGroups
+- AVDSubscriptions

-  This is an array so multiple Resource Groups can be added, seperated by a coma ','
+  - Note: This is an array so multiple Resource Groups can be added, seperated by a coma ','

-Tenant Name of the Fall Release Host Pools
-- FallTenantName

-WVD Service Principal ID (If WVD Service Principal ID is to be used)
-- svcPrincipalID
+  - Examples:

-Azure Tenant ID (If WVD Service Principal ID is to be used)
-- AzureTenantID
+    - @('My Only Subscription')
+    - @('Subscription One','Subscription Two','Subscription Three')

 ### The Script Actions are:
 - If the Spring Release Features are enabled check the Azure **'Az.DesktopVirtualization'** PowerShell module is installed, if it is not installed then disable the Spring Release Features